 Look for aftermarket audio units

 Alternatively, you can get an aftermarket stereo system to help you stream music and enjoy hands-free calling in your old car.
-You should make this replacement when you want to have a wide range of audio functionality, but you may need to review the basics of adding Bluetooth in your car.
+You should make this replacement when you want to have a wide range of audio functionality, but you may need to review the basics of adding Bluetooth to your car.

 Get a Bluetooth car kit

 You can also get a Bluetooth car kit to improve functionality in your old automobile.
 A Bluetooth car kit can obtain power from your vehicle’s cigarette lighter, and you can connect it to your car’s stereo through the auxiliary jack to listen to music.
-This kit also allows you to make and receive calls because most models feature built-in speakers.
+This kit also lets you make and receive calls because most models feature built-in speakers.
 Others also allow you to control your favorite tunes from your phone.